rng-guy/NFSMWBartender/README.txt

 v1.6.01: Made terminology in README and .ini files files more consistent, and rephrased some parts

-v1.7.00: Fixed Heavy / LeaderStrategy spawns not fleeing as per their "Duration" VltEd parameters
+v1.7.00: Fixed Heavy / LeaderStrategy spawns not fleeing as per their "Duration" VltEd parameters v1.7.01: Improved general performance of cop management functions for the "ADVANCED" set